irvingvasquez/vpl/README.md

 # Partial Model Library

-Partial Model library provides a set of functions to handle visibility into the next best view calculation.
+Partial Model library provides a set of functions to handle visibility for next best view calculation.
 This library implements hierarchical and uniform ray tracing.
 Also this library implements the incorporation of sensor readings.
 PartialModelLib was developed by [J. Irving Vasquez-Gomez] under New BSD licence.
+This Library is based on the octomap library.

+> CONACyT

-> Laboratorio de Robótica.
-Instituto Nacional de Astrofísica Óptica y Electrónica
+> Instituto Nacional de Astrofísica Óptica y Electrónica.

+> Centro de Innovación y Desarrollo Tecnológico

 ### Requirements

-Before installing partialmodellib you need to install the following libraries:
+Before installing Partial Model Library you need to install the following libraries:
 - octomap
 - iniparser
 - boost

 ### Installation